AlexanderLolk/Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities/README.md

 # Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities
 Bachelor project 2025

-This project is implementation of a privacy-preserving Demand Response (DR) program designed for a community of users who can participate in a energy consumption system.
+This project is implementation of a privacy-preserving Demand Response (DR) program designed for a community of users who can participate in an energy consumption system.

 ## Download
-You can download this project by downloading the release build or by cloning from the github.
+You can download this project by downloading the release build or by cloning it from the github.

 ## Installation
-Once the project is on your local system, there are two way to run this project.
+Once the project is on your local system, there are two ways of running it.

-Our code requires Python, a library pycryptodome and another repository from tompetersen: https://github.com/tompetersen/threshold-crypto
+The program requires Python, the library "pycryptodome" and the library: https://github.com/tompetersen/threshold-crypto by tompetersen.

-if they are not already installed on your device, then the following will take care of that.
+if these libraries are not already installed on your device, then use the following commands below.

-Note: These commands are run within the project folder.
+Note: These commands should be run within the project folder.

 ### Local installation
 To install all of these run this in your terminal: